UniversalDependencies/docs/_hy/pos/ADJ.md

 ### Border cases

 Resultative, subject, and past participles are word forms that share properties and usage of both adjectives and verbs.
-Note that both core participial forms (used to form finite indicative tenses) and adjectival participials (used in nominal predication with the [copula](cop) or to modify nouns) are tagged as [VERB]():
+Note that both core participial forms (used to form finite indicative tenses) and adjectival participles (used in nominal predication with the [copula](cop) or to modify nouns) are tagged as [VERB]():

 - _<b>հոգնած</b> է_/_hognaç ē_ “he/she is tired”